Student Information Technology Education & Scholarships

 skills such as:

-Page Design, Flow Charting, JSTL Expression Language, Database design, IT
+Page Design, Flow Charting, JSTL Expression Language, Relational Database Design and Management (ex, MYSQL), IT

-Security, Analysis of Business Problems, Solution Design, and much more.
+Security, Analysis of Business Problems, Solution Design, Project Management, and much more.

 High School Computer Competition (HSCC)